anuragkanojiya1/MyHealthPassport/README.md

 1. **Set Up CosmoCloud Object Storage:**
    - Create an account on [CosmoCloud](https://cosmocloud.io/).
+   - lick on Object Storage and create bucket by name of `medicalData` and of "Space(in GiBs) = 0.5".
    - Obtain your environmentId and projectId.
    - Put them in a file called Constant.kt in `app/src/main/java/com/example/myhealthpassport` folder.